marle3003/mokapi/docs/resources/blogs/end-to-end-testing-mocked-apis.md

 <img src="/ci-pipeline-flow.png" alt="Typical CI/CD Flow with Mokapi" />

-Mokapi runs as a service during your test phase—whether in Docker, Kubernetes, or directly on the CI runner.
+Mokapi runs as a service during your test phase whether in Docker, Kubernetes, or directly on the CI runner.
 Your tests hit the mocked endpoints instead of real APIs, and Mokapi validates every response against your specifications.